GETTING TO WSCXGP

 AMTRAK: If you are coming from the Bay Area consider Amtrak.
 The Sacramento station is less than .5 miles away, just across the river.

-PARKING: Parking will be available in both the covered parking structure of the Ziggurat as well as the surface lot behind STRS.
-But follow signs and directions when you get there.
+PARKING: Spectator and Competitor parking will be available in the covered parking structure of the Ziggurat for $7/day.
+Follow signs and directions when you get there.
 Don't drive into the structure with a bike on your roof.
-That would suck.
-Map below shows the parking structure.
+Club teams have an area on course for tents only and is first-come-first-served.

 HO-TEL, MO-TEL, HOLIDAY INN!
 The Holiday Inn Downtown Arena is our partner hotel for this event and you can get a room there for $129 a night, which is pretty good considering its a very nice hotel .7 miles from the race and right in the middle of Downtown Sacramento.
 Go to the WSCXGP Lodging page to get a link for the special rate, which is limited and first come first served... book now!
 There are several other hotels within walking/biking distance of the race of varying levels of sketchiness.
 Choose wisely.